Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 browser versions are supported by the version of Selenium you are using.
 When in doubt, use the latest release version of Selenium.

 ..
-Santi: Mary Ann sugested We should also mention about JRE version needed by the server
+Santi: Mary Ann suggested We should also mention about JRE version needed by the server

 Specifying the Path to a Specific Browser